Key Findings

 AI Compresses Discovery

-When a consumer searches Google for "best dentist in Austin," they see a map pack, organic results, ads, and review sites.
+When a consumer searches Google for "best dentist in Austin" or "Denver roofers near me," they see a map pack, organic results, ads, and review sites.
 Dozens of businesses can appear across the first few pages.
 The consumer browses, compares, and filters.

 When that same consumer asks ChatGPT the same question, they get a single list of three to five names.
 No map pack.
 No second page.
 No sponsored results.
 AI compresses local discovery into a handful of recommendations, and everything else disappears.